 When thinking about how to address the 4C Challenge for rail, the ability to innovate, both in technology and thought processes, is crucial.
 The four Cs challenge originated from the UK Railway Technical Strategy which defines the top-level strategic drivers as:

 When combined, they ask the following question: How can we improve our customer experience whilst increasing capacity on the network and at the same time reducing both our carbon footprint and the cost of running the railway?

-The four Cs are inextricably linked: Won’t an increase in capacity mean an increase in the carbon footprint?
+The four Cs have inextricably linked: Won’t an increase in capacity mean an increase in the carbon footprint?
 Won’t more capacity mean a higher cost?
 Or, if we take cost out, will this negatively affect the passenger experience?
 This is where we need to think about the relationships across the four Cs and how we, as suppliers, can think holistically to benefit the complete picture.

 An example is shown below where, starting with a clean sheet, a pantograph control solution has been developed for use without the need for an auxiliary compressor.

 From an interiors perspective, this example illustrates our ability to have a direct impact on the four Cs, the four key top-level drivers, particularly when we employ innovative thinking.
 Not all projects or activities will be able to affect all four quite so obviously.
 They may have a significant impact in one area whilst still having a positive impact on another, but the thought process remains.

 If you look back at Fig. 1, we can see that two factors affect these four Cs, and they are weight and space.

 It is not just a case of reducing the size of something; performance characteristics must be at the very least retained but preferably enhanced whenever possible.
 You also have to consider mechanical strength, suitability for the operating environment and the forces that may be applied.

 The reduction in size may also not result in a proportional weight loss, depending on the construction materials.
 Therefore, we should look at each point in isolation and then as a whole in order to achieve the ultimate end result.